OkunElya/VendingMachineParser/docs/REPORT_EN.md

 scratch isn't realistic, so the project leans on two public datasets and adapts them to this task's label format and domain:

-- **SKU-110K** (`datasets/SKU110K_fixed/`) — a large public retail-shelf
+- **SKU-110K-R** (`datasets/SKU110K_fixed/`) — a large public retail-shelf
+  detection dataset (densely packed products on store shelves), now used via its **rotated-box (SKU110K-R) annotations** rather than the original axis-aligned CSVs. `DRN_CVPR2020/rotate_augment.py` generates rotated copies of every source image plus matching oriented boxes (`rbbox=[cx,cy,w,h,angle]`); `scripts/sku110k_r_to_ultralytics_format.py` converts these into one Ultralytics OBB `.txt` label per image (train/val/test ≈ 57.5k/4.1k/20.6k images, all with real oriented labels — previously only the *original*, non-rotated images had labels at all).
-  detection dataset (densely packed products on store shelves).
-Its CSV annotations are converted to Ultralytics OBB label format by `scripts/sku_to_ultralytics_format.py` (per-split CSV → per-image `.txt` label files), and corrupted images are pruned with `delete_trash_images.py`.
-This gives the **item detector** (YOLO26n-obb, trained in `notebooks/learn_item_detector.ipynb`) a large, diverse base of "many small rectangular products on shelves" to learn from — a domain close enough to vending-machine windows to transfer well, even though none of the source images are vending machines.
+  Combined with corrupted-image pruning (`verify_and_resave_images.py`), this gives the **item detector** (YOLO26s-obb, trained in `notebooks/learn_item_detector.ipynb`) a large, diverse, and now fully *rotation-labeled* base of "many small rectangular products on shelves" to learn from — a domain close enough to vending-machine windows to transfer well, even though none of the source images are vending machines.
 - **Retail-YU** (`datasets/Retail-YU_reformed/`) — a retail product-recognition
-  dataset, reorganized into an `ImageFolder`/gallery layout (`train/`, `val/`, `gallery/`).
+  dataset (~104k images), reorganized into an `ImageFolder`/gallery layout (`train/`, `val/`, `gallery/`).
 It is the training data for the **item classification embedding model** (`notebooks/learn_item_classification.ipynb`): a ConvNeXt-Tiny backbone pretrained on ImageNet-22k→1k